History Of St Ives

-Although famous for it’s beautiful town and beaches, St Ives has also been home to some of the greatest artists and sculptors from all corners of the globe.
+Although famous for its beautiful town and beaches, and lighthouse, St Ives has also been home to some of the greatest artists and sculptors from all corners of the globe.
 Artists such as Turner, Barbara Hepworth, Bernard Leach, Henry Moore, Henry Irving and Whistler have all lived in St Ives.
-Now world famous as an art centre, St Ives has many studios and galleries all over the town.
+Now world-famous as an art centre, St Ives has many studios and galleries all over the town.
 The acclaimed Tate St. Ives, opened its doors in 1993 and is part of the Tate Gallery in London.

 Fishing declined in the early to mid 20th century and tourism rapidly became the main industry in St Ives.
 Now one of the most popular holiday resorts in Europe, the town caters to tens of thousands of visitors each week during the summer period, many enjoying the stunningly blue/green ocean and the rocky cliffs of the coastline on our ever-popular St Ives boat trips and sea safaris.

 See St Ives By Boat

 Undoubtedly, one of the best ways to see the village and the surrounding attractions is by boat.